 Because heartburn and a heart attack have similar symptoms, it is important to note their differences.
 For someone having a heart attack, burning pain generally travels progressively down the left arm or both arms.
 For someone with GERD, the burning pain is localized to the upper chest.
 In addition, exercise may worsen the chest pain for someone having a heart attack (or someone with heart disease), while rest and certain medications may help to relieve it.
 On the other hand, the burning pain associated with GERD is usually not affected by physical activity.
 In any case, even people with characteristic features of GERD may require tests to ensure the symptoms are not being caused by a heart attack.

-Other symptoms of GERD include regurgitation (swallowed food or liquid going back up into the throat or mouth), a sour or bitter taste in the throat or back of the mouth, excessive saliva, belching, upset stomach, or vomiting.
+Other symptoms of GERD include regurgitation (swallowed food or liquid going back up into the throat or mouth), a sour or bitter taste in the throat or back of the mouth, excessive saliva, belching, upset stomach, nausea, or vomiting.
 Both adults and infants who inhale the reflux acid may experience coughing, hoarseness, or wheezing.
 Symptoms of GERD are generally worse after meals.

 If GERD is not managed well, other complications can arise over time.
 These include: